stalaveralodos-ux/s.talaveralodos/README.md

 # Silvia Talavera Lodos — Portfolio Site

 Personal portfolio and policy brief repository.
-Built as a single-page static site — no frameworks, no build step, ready for GitHub Pages.
+Built as a single-page static site — no frameworks, no build step, ready for GitHub Pages.ññ

 ---